irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

-C++17 radix sort functions for array, std::list and std::vector,
+C++17 radix sort for array, std::list and std::vector.
+Integral/user defined types.
-for integral/user defined types.
 -------------------------------------------------------------------------------------------------

 When to use?